SergioMyJava/Clean-Code_Robert_Martin/README.md

   * expresses the intentions of the programmer,
   * uses the minimum number of classes and methods.
   The rules are listed in order of importance.

+  Our goal is to make the system compact, but at the same time preserve the compactness of functions and classes.
+  However, it should be remembered that of the four simple architecture rules, this rule has the lowest priority.
+  Minimizing the number of functions and classes is important, but passing tests, eliminating duplicates and expressive code is still more important.

+  ## **Concurrency**

+  A multitude of common myths and misconceptions are associated with multithreading:

+  * Multithreading always improves performance.
+  Multithreading improves performance, but only with a relatively large wait time, which could be effectively used by other threads or processors.

+  * Writing a multi-threaded code does not change the architecture of the program.
+  The architecture of a multithreaded algorithm may differ significantly from the architecture of a single-threaded system.
+Separating the “what” from the “when” usually has a huge impact on the structure of the system.

+  * When working with a container (for example, a web container or an EJB container) it is not necessary to understand the problems of multi-threaded programming.
+  It is advisable to know how the container works and how to protect against problems of simultaneous updating and deadlocks.

+  Some more objective statements related to writing multi-threaded code:

+  * Multithreading is associated with certain additional costs - both in terms of productivity, and writing additional code.
+  * Proper implementation of multithreading is difficult even for simple tasks.
+  * Errors in multi-threaded code are usually not reproduced, therefore they are often ignored as random deviations1 (and not as systematic defects that they really are).
+  * Multithreading often requires fundamental changes in the design strategy.

+  Separate code related to multithreading implementation from the rest of the code.Corollary: limit the area data visibility.

+  Be serious about data encapsulation; severely restrict access to all shared data.

+  Streams should be as independent as possible.

+  Logical partitioning patterns of program behavior.

+         1. Сonsumer model makers.
+            One or more producer threads create jobs and put them in a buffer or queue.
+One or more consumer threads retrieve jobs from the queue and execute them

+         2. Model "readers-writers"
+            The designer must find a balance between the needs of readers and writers to ensure the correct mode of operation, normal system performance and avoid lag.

+         3. Model "dining philosophers problem" Applications compete for resources from a limited set.
+If you carelessly design such a system, then the competition between threads can lead to interlocks, reversible locks, and a drop in productivity and work efficiency.

+  Beware of dependencies between synchronized methods.
+If the generic class contains more than one synchronized method, your system may not be designed correctly.

+  Synchronized sections must have a minimum size.
+The code should contain as few synchronized sections as possible.

+  Testing does not guarantee the correct operation of the code.
+However, quality testing minimizes risk.

+  Treat non-periodic failures as signs of potential multithreading problems.

+  Start by debugging non-threaded core code.

+  Implement your multithreaded code so that it can be executed in various configurations.

+  Provide logical isolation for multi-threaded code configurations.

+  Test the program with the number of threads in excess of the number of processors.

+  Test the program on different platforms.

+  ## **Smells and Heuristics**

+     ###Comments

+        It is inappropriate to post information in comments that is more convenient to store in other sources: in source control systems, in version control systems and in other logging systems.

+        A comment whose contents have lost relevance is considered obsolete.

+        Excess is considered to be a comment describing something that is already obvious.

+        Choose your words carefully.
+Keep track of spelling and punctuation.
+Do not write messy.
+Do not explain the obvious.
+Be concise.

+        After seeing the commented out code, delete it!
+Do not worry, the source control system will not forget it.

+     ###Workspace

+        Building a project should be one trivial operation.
+Without sampling numerous fragments from source control.
+        Without a long series of unintelligible commands or context-sensitive scripts to build individual elements.
+        Without searching for additional files in the format of JAR, XML and other artifacts necessary for your system.

+        All unit tests should be performed with just one command. worst case one simple command is entered on the command line.

+     ###Functions

+        Functions should have a small number of arguments.
+Best of all, when there are no arguments at all; functions with one, two, and three arguments follow.

+        Output arguments are unnatural.

+        Eliminate logical arguments from functions.

+        If the method is never called in the program, then it should be deleted.

+     ###Different

+        Ideally, the source file should contain code in the same language.at the very least, both the amount and amount of code in additional languages in the source files should be minimized.

+        Any function or class must implement the behavior that the programmer can expect from them.

+        Disabling security is risky.

+        Avoid duplication.

+        All low-level concepts should be concentrated in derived classes, and all high-level concepts are combined in the base class.

+        In general, base classes should not know anything about their derived classes.

+        Placing the derived and base classes in different jar files, in which the base jar files do not know anything about the contents of the derived jar files, allows you to organize the deployment of systems in the format of discrete, independent components.

+        Good developers know how to limit the interfaces of their classes and modules.
+The less methods a class contains, the better.
+The fewer variables a function is known, the better.
+The fewer instance variables the class contains, the better.

+        Do not regret time - figure out where the declaration of a particular function, constant or variable should be located.

+        In general, give preference to non-static methods over static ones.

+        If one module depends on another, the dependence must be not only logical, but also physical.

+        Before using switch, consider using polymorphism.

+        All function commands must be formulated at the same level of abstraction, which is located one level below the operation described by the function name.

+        If A interacts with B, and B interacts with C, then modules using A should not be aware of C.

+        If you use two or more classes from a package, import the entire package.

+        For each type of choice, the program must not contain more than one switch command.
+Multiple switch constructions should be replaced with polymorphic objects.

+        Functions must perform one operation.

+        The time reference is implemented by creating a “relay race”.